 The following section describes the various types of loads included within a Load Asset and any special modeling requirements:

-7.2.4.1 Load Assets Other Than Asset Related Demand
+7.2.4.1 Load Assets Other Than Asset Related Demand and Those Associated with Distributed Energy Resource Aggregations (DERAs)

 This is Energy that is utilized to serve non-dispatchable customer loads, and is settled at the Load Zone.
 Typically, individual customers are not modeled and reported as individual Load Assets, but are normally combined with non-PTF losses and other customer loads in the formation of a Load Asset.